 The juices will nourish you, even down to the cellular level.

 Veggie smoothies will help flush harmful toxins out of your body.

 Fruit and veggie smoothies are the fountain of youth and they are really easy to make.
-Here is my usual list of gadgets for making my “health-by-the-glassful.”
+Here is the list of gadgets that you will need for making your “health-by-the-glassful.”

 A rigid vegetable brush (to clean debris from my produce)